 - The entirety of the Old Testament is a preparation for the salvific Incarnation of God the Word.

 - The Incarnation of Jesus Christ through the Most Holy Theotokos was foretold in the details of various Old Testament events, and in numerous prophecies made by the Old Testament Saints.
-These details in events and prophecies oftentimes include a number of symbols alluding to the Mother of God, which are called prefigurations of the Theotokos.
+These details and prophecies oftentimes include a number of symbols alluding to the Mother of God, which are called prefigurations of the Theotokos.

 - The period of the Nativity Fast and the festal period of the Holy Nativity is a most appropriate time to reflect on the Old Testament prefigurations of the Theotokos, as these symbols help us connect the actual historical event of Christ’s birth to the Old Testament promise and the New Testament reality of the salvation of humankind through Jesus Christ and His Orthodox Church.

 - The Old Testament prefigurations of the Theotokos are continually mentioned in the liturgical texts of the Orthodox Church, especially during the Vespers and Matins.
 They are additionally mentioned in the Canon of the Nativity, as well as in the Akathist Hymn (Salutations) to the Theotokos together with its Canon.

 - The prefigurations are depicted in a number of Orthodox icon types, closely related to the Jesse Tree tradition.

 - The Old Testament prefigurations of the Theotokos are quite numerous.
 In this page we are exploring nine important symbols, but there are also additional ones.